Tioluwanilowo/Timer-plugin-offline/README.md

 This is a simple, bold countdown timer plugin designed for **OBS Studio**.
 It consists of two parts:

-- **Control Panel** – lets you set the time, start/pause/reset the countdown, and customize the message.
+- **Control Panel** – lets you set the time, start/pause/reset the countdown, and customize the message and styling.
 - **Display Page** – shows a large, fullscreen countdown timer and a blinking message once time is up.

 ---